 Methodologically, the mechanisms believed to underlie demand effects will have to be more directly probed through measurement and manipulation.
-For instance, similar to Study 2, researchers investigating demand characteristics could measure the extent to which participants believe the hypothesized effect and are motivated to help the experimenter, secure a positive evaluation, and/or adjust their responses.
+For instance, similar to Study 2, researchers investigating demand characteristics could measure the extent to which participants believe the hypothesized effect and are motivated to (a) help the experimenter, (b) secure a positive evaluation, and/or (c) adjust their responses.
 These potential mechanisms could also be manipulated.
 For example, researchers could manipulate participants’ motivation to help the experimenter by providing financial incentives for doing so (Mummolo & Peterson, 2019).

 Implementation-wise, we urge future demand characteristic researchers to engage in open science practices.
-Records of unpublished or “file-drawered” studies would help address concerns about publication bias raised by the present meta-analysis.
-Access to open materials would better enable researchers to resolve discrepancies between previous studies through replication efforts Zwaan, Etz, Lucas, & Donnellan (2018).
+Records of unpublished or “file-drawered” studies would help address our meta-analyses conflicting reports regarding the existence and impact of publication bias.
+Access to open materials would better enable researchers to resolve discrepancies between previous studies through replication efforts (Coles replication; Zwaan, Etz, Lucas, & Donnellan (2018).
 Last, open data and code would better allow researchers to verify published results, reproduce analytic workflows, and explore new questions through secondary analyses.

 Conclusion

 We began our paper by mocking Crankology: a fictitious discipline plagued by a methodological artifact that could bias results in any direction, had unreliable effects, and had poorly understood mechanisms of action.
-However, our comprehensive examination of a textbook methodological concern in experimental psychology—demand characteristics—raises humbling questions about the superiority of our own discipline.
-After all, an examination of all available evidence indicates that demand characteristics too can bias participant responses in any direction, have extremely heterogeneous effects, and have somewhat unclear mechanisms of action.
-Contrary to leading ideas in the demand characteristics literature, our results provide evidence that placebo-based mechanisms may play a much larger role than previously believed.
-However, such conclusions are ultimately preliminary given the high heterogeneity, inconclusive publication bias analyses, and primitive the measures of potential underlying mechanisms.
+However, our uantitative examination of a textbook methodological concern in experimental psychology—demand characteristics—raises humbling questions about the superiority of our own scientific endeavors.
+After all, the evidence we were able to synthesize indicates that demand characteristics also (a) can bias participant responses in any direction, (b) have heterogeneous effects, and (c) have somewhat unclear mechanisms of action.
+Contrary to conventional beliefs in the demand characteristics literature, our results provide evidence that placebo-based mechanisms may play a much larger role than previously believed.
+However, such conclusions are ultimately preliminary given the high heterogeneity, inconclusive publication bias analyses, and primitive measures of potential underlying mechanisms (give Flake a cite).

-After taking stock of what we know—and don’t know—about demand characteristics, we are convinced that experimental psychology can be at least somewhat distinguished from the clearly invalid methods of Crankology.
-Yet, for experimental psychologists to maintain that reputation, one thing is clear: more work is needed to understand the textbook methodological issue of demand characteristics.
+The estimated range of demand effects covers the span of almost every conceivable effect in experimental psychology.
+After taking stock of what we know about demand characteristics, we think it is reasonable to question whether the potentially valid methods of experimental psychology are distinguishable from the clearly invalid methods of Crankology.
+Despite our own crankiness, we remain somewhat optimistic—if, that is, researchers will continue to work to understand the mysterious but potentially massive impact of demand characteristics.

 To-do

 [] Work through Mike’s comment regarding the histogram